 The best instant photo printer

 The Polaroid Hi-Print is unique because it’s actually a mini dye-sub printer, which is the technology most bigger color photo printers use.
 It applies yellow, red, and cyan layers in three separate passes.
-While this happens, the printer’s companion app indicates what’s happening, and you can watch the print move in and out of the printer as different color layers are applied.
+While this happens, the printer’s companion app indicates what’s going on, and you can watch the print move in and out of the printer as different color layers are applied.
 It’s not the retro fun of watching an instant photo print develop in front of your eyes, but it’s neat.
 It also results in high-quality prints with rich, accurate color and good contrast.
 There’s some banding in areas of solid colors if you look really closely, but it’s only visible from about a foot away — much closer than you’re likely to view it.

 The Hi-Print app is also very straightforward and easy to use.
 There’s no way to sync up your Google Photos or social accounts for direct access; if that’s a priority, you’ll want to look at the Zink printer options below.
 There are also just a few “sticker” options to apply to your image preprint, but the text typefaces are the best-looking among the printers I tested.
 They made me want to put funny text on my photos.
 There are also standard color and exposure adjustments available, along with some colorful frames that, like the text options, surprisingly don’t suck.